Eltham Centre Displays

 - Direction of Output 1 motor settable in software, allowing for models such as locomotives that need reversing at each end of a track.

 - Direction of Outputs 2 to 4 settable via jumper links on the PCB.

 - Output current 2A maximum per output or 4A total across all outputs.

-- Variable ramp time setting from 0 to 60 seconds for soft-starting.
+- Variable ramp time setting from 0 to 60 seconds for soft-starting or kick-starting.